Oct 23, 2020

-- Will Not Affect Insurance Rates : Your first at fault accident will not affect your insurance rates.
+- Will Not Affect Insurance Costs : Your first at fault accident will not affect your payments.

-- Standard With Some Companies : Accident forgiveness is included in many car insurance policies for drivers who are eligible.
+- Standard With Some Companies : Accident forgiveness is included in many policies for drivers who are eligible.

 - Incentive To Drive Safe : It is an incentive to drive safely and stay claims free.

-- Helps Keep Your Rates Low : It helps to protect the low insurance rates you have worked hard to get.
+- Helps Keep Your Rates Low : It helps to protect the low premiums you have worked hard to get.

 Should You Get Accident Forgiveness Coverage?

-Also, new insurance rules about accidents and car insurance premium increases have made many drivers second guess the need for additional accident forgiveness coverage.
-The Financial Services Commission of Ontario explains :
+Also, new insurance rules about accidents and premium increases have made many drivers second guessing the need for additional accident forgiveness coverage.
+The Financial Services Commission of Ontario (Now FSRA) explains :